 How to Get Shatter Off Wax Paper

 It’s always frustrating when you’re trying to get your shatter off of wax paper and it just won’t budge.
-You can either spend hours with a lighter, candle, or hairdryer trying to melt the resin until it becomes liquid enough to slide right off-or you can use some household items that are probably already in your kitchen!
+You can either spend hours with a lighter, candle, or hairdryer trying to melt the resin until it becomes liquid enough to slide right off.
+You can also use some household items that are probably already in your kitchen!
 This blog post will teach you how to get shatter off wax paper with different methods available.

-Some people swear by using cooking oil to remove shatter from surfaces.
-Others prefer ice cubes, but this method may cause condensation on the surface of the paper.
-Rubbing alcohol is another option that also works for removing oils like Vaseline from fabric.
+Some people swear by using cooking oil, which usually melts the shatter into an easily removable substance.
+Others prefer ice cubes, but be aware that this method may cause condensation on the surface of the paper; not only will this make removing the shatter more difficult, but it also may result in water damage.
+Another option is rubbing alcohol, which also works to remove oils like Vaseline from fabric.
+Read this full blog post to know more.

 10 Methods on How to Get Shatter Off Wax Paper: